h2oai/datatable/README.md

 ## Installation

-On MacOS and Linux systems installing datatable is as easy as
+On macOS and Linux systems installing datatable is as easy as
 ```sh
 pip install datatable
 ```

+As of version 0.11.0, `datatable` will also be available on Windows.

 On all other platforms a source distribution will be needed.
 For more information see [Build instructions](https://datatable.readthedocs.io/en/latest/install.html).